 These documents provide general and specific learning objectives captured in the formal curriculum for the ECEC.
-Using a combination of the Developmentally Appropriate Practices theory, the “Voyages” developmental religious curriculum, and the “Creative Curriculum”, the ECEC has customized a curriculum for its students.
+Using a combination of the Developmentally Appropriate Practices theory, the “Little Lambs” developmental religious curriculum, and the “Creative Curriculum”, the ECEC has customized a curriculum for its students.

 This tailored curriculum emphasizes the research conducted by Jean Piaget (Constructivist Theorem) and Leo Vygotsky (Social Learning Theory).
 The ECEC curriculum is founded upon the understanding that each child has a unique way of learning that occurs mainly through social interaction with others as well as their environment.

 - Physical (Large and Fine Gross Motor Skills)

 The ECEC teachers are very familiar with each child’s developmental stages and enable the children to progress through their learning stages in the areas of focus.
 Daily interactions emphasize the love of Jesus through prayer, service to others, discussions with church leadership, and chapel (devotional) time.